 For those approaching retirement as well as those already retired, the Shed provides a social outlet that many lose when they retire from the permanent workforce.
 Members’ wives and partners support the existence of the Shed and its aims and objectives, because it provides an enjoyable social and rewarding activity outside the home.

-The Shed, in November 2017, donated 450 toys to disadvantaged children via its charities and has done so for many years.
+The Shed, in November 2022, donated 450 toys to disadvantaged children via its main charities (Wesley Mission and The Salvation Army) and has done so for many years.
 As well as toys, Shed members have been involved in the construction of specialised furniture and equipment for hospitals, rehabilitation facilities and other local and regional organisations.

 Whilst the Shed membership consists of mainly retirees, there are a significant number of young and employed members.